 The audience drooled.

 The media twist her public perception.
 Known as ’Blonde Bombshell’, the media span her image into ‘Dumb beauty.’.
 Although nothing of the sort, the media enjoyed the idea that she was stupid, expanding this until it was the common perception of Marilyn Monroe.
-This directly contrasts with ‘Tough beauty’, Duffy drawing a connection between the two women.
+This directly contrasts with ‘Tough beauty’, Duffy draws a connection between the two women.
 Cleopatra had agency over her own image and was presented differently to the further exploited Marilyn.

 The hallucinatory, almost feverish, presentation of Monroe’s life begins with ‘slept’.
 Duffy presents the woman exploited from the moment she wakes right till she sleeps.
 Everything in between is connected with hellish asyndeton, propelling the poem onwards, ‘coffee, pills, booze’.
 The reference to addictive substances foreshadows Monroe’s death, overdosing on sleeping pills.